Sydney Street Photography

 A discussion about time of day for street photography in Sydney takes into account light and office hours.
 In discussing light I'm assuming a clear sky, not cloudy.

-Between about 10.0 am and midday it's pretty quiet, then it gets hectic again for the workers' lunch time.
-Up in the shopping quarter proper (Pitt St Mall, QVB and Town Hall), shoppers are out from about 10.0 am.
+Between about 10.00 am and midday it's pretty quiet, then it gets hectic again for lunchtime.
+Up in the shopping quarter proper (Pitt St Mall, QVB and Town Hall), shoppers are out from about 10.00 am.
+The Chinese quarter is centred around George Street between the Town hall and Central Station.

 Street photography is carried out in different locations around the world, which affects the dynamics of the activity.
 Impacts of variable places are: